RashiBareria/HealthyProgrammer/README.md

 Note: You only have to run the program and ends it when your working hour is over.

-Requirements: You must have these files in your folder from where you are running this program water.mp3 eyeexercise.mp3 physicalexercise.mp3
+Requirements: You must have these files in your folder from where you are running this program: water.mp3 eyeexercise.mp3 physicalexercise.mp3